 The ASD Development Team is funded by the Welsh Government and hosted by the Welsh Local Government Association, working in partnership with Public Health Wales.
 The team works closely with the Welsh Government, local ASD leads within local authorities and health boards, key stakeholders and advisory groups.

-The team currently consists of four core team members:
+The team currently consists of:

 - Johanna Manikiza, National ASD Development Lead

 - Gabriela Worgan, National Autism Development Support Officer

 - Sioned Thomas, Regional Autism Development Officer (North Wales)

 - Frances Rees, Regional Autism Development Officer (West Wales)

 - Bev Lane, Regional Autism Development Officer (South East Wales)